j2rsolutions/STIGFusion-PrismaVigil/scripts/python/README.md

 Note: Replace `[console_hostname]`, `[version]`, and `path/to/your_rule_file.json` with the appropriate values.

-I understand you need to update the "Convert Runtime Rule" example to reflect the new usage of the script that now requires only two arguments: the raw rule file and the `rulemeta.json` file.
-Here's the revised section for your README.md:

----

 ### Example 4: Convert Custom Runtime Rule to Importable JSON